Vasu-Solanki/Sleeping-Disorder-Dashboard/README.md

 ## 📌 Overview

-This Power BI dashboard analyzes data related to sleeping disorders, BMI, heart rate, physical activity, stress levels, and demographic factors.
+I built an interactive Power BI dashboard that explores the relationship between sleep disorders and other health & lifestyle measures (BMI, heart rate, physical activity, age, stress level, occupation, daily steps).
-The goal is to uncover patterns that might help in **early detection**, **awareness**, and **lifestyle improvement** for individuals prone to sleep-related issues.
+Before creating the dashboard, I cleaned the dataset and performed exploratory data analysis (EDA) in **Python** to discover patterns, handle missing values, and prepare aggregated measures that the dashboard uses.

 ---